 How to Get There

 Hikawa-jinja Shrine is easily accessible by public transit.

-Hikawa-jinja Shrine has roots as far back as the fifth century BC.
-The full name is Musashi Ichinomiya Hikawa Shrine, and it was once the main shrine for the area.
+Hikawa-jinja Shrine has roots as far back as the 5th century B.C.
+The full name is Musashi Ichinomiya Hikawa-jinja Shrine, and it was once the main shrine for the area.
 In ancient times, the province of Musashi consisted of what is today Tokyo, and most of Saitama and Kanagawa prefectures.
-The shrine was particularly favored by the Meiji emperor, who declared it the guardian shrine of the nation, by imperial decree.
+The Meiji emperor, decreed that Hikawa Shrine would be the guardian shrine for the province of Musashi (modern day Saitama).

 The shrine is quite impressive.
 Although within walking distance from Omiya Station, it is removed from the urban environment by a peaceful tree-lined path, which leads to its three brilliant vermillion gates.
 The complex includes several shrines, other buildings and facilities, and a large pond.

 Other elements in the park

 The shrine is next to a large park that has a museum, a zoo, a garden, a bamboo forest, and many cherry blossom trees.
 The grounds are known for their ancient Japanese elms.
 The shrine is usually quiet but becomes lively with visitors during important holiday seasons like New Year and Golden Week.